sushil3710/Hostel_Management_Project/README.md

 ## Features

-1.Login for both admin and students for all hostels 2.Complaint system for different type
+1.Login for both admin and students for all hostels.
+2.Complaint system for different type.

 ## Setup